d-wid/pipewire-eq-startup-script/README.md

     lsp-plugins-para-equalizer-x32-stereo

-Unfortunately you don't have nearly as much flexibility with the Calf Equaliser plugins, but it's possible to just stack a few of them together as shown in the example above.
+Unfortunately you don't have nearly as much flexibility if you use the Calf Equaliser plugins, but it's possible to just stack a few of them together as shown in the example above.
 Being far from an audio playback expert I asked around [here](https://www.reddit.com/r/oratory1990/comments/nnazlb/does_splitting_an_eq_preset_into_a_series_of/) and it seems to be fine.

 ## The Script (Calf version)